Grin98/Deep-Learning-based-Traffic-Classification/README.md

 ### Terminology
 * Sample - a 2-tuple of (`packet_arrival_time`, `packet_size`); where `packet_arrival_time` is the inter-arrival time of the packet and `packet_size` excludes app/transport/IP headers.
-* Stream - an unfiltered and unprocessed contiguous sequence of samples of a 5-tuple connection.
-Here, a connection is composed of the classic 4-tuple (ip_src, port_src, ip_dst, port_dst) as well as the transport protocol.
+* Stream - an unfiltered and unprocessed contiguous sequence of samples\packets of a 5-tuple connection (ip_src, port_src, ip_dst, port_dst, protocol).
 * Flow - all the samples in a specific 5-tuple connection where the `packet_size` is lesser then 1500 and `packet_arrival_time` is normalized to start from 0 (class: `Flow`).
 * Block - all the samples of a specific flow during a time interval of 60 seconds where `packet_arrival_time` is normalized to start from 0 (class: `Block`)
 * FlowPic - a 2D histogram which is constructed from a specific block, where X-axis is time, Y-axis is packet size